Firelack/apptimer/README.md

 ## 🚨 Warning

 - Different versions of the app code use separate files to save progress.
 If you switch between versions, your progress may not be saved.

+## ☑️ To do

+- Modification of exercices
+- Tab to switch
+- Limit characters
+- Return (\n) for display
+- Pop up when bad completion of forms
+- Group time and unity boxes and place a checkbox to choose (or unchoose) time